ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/quickstart.md

 This was just a brief flyover of Rezolver's functionality - and it is capable of so much more.

-Refer to the [list of features on the homepage](index.md#features) to see all the different things that you can do with Rezolver, and from there you'll find links to extensive walkthroughs on how to take advantage of them.
+- Refer to the [list of features on the homepage](index.md#features) to see all the different things that you can do with Rezolver, and from there you'll find links to extensive walkthroughs on how to take advantage of them.
+- Take a look at the [Developer guide]